 In addition to earnings lost in the past and the present, injured seamen may be entitled to sue for the wages they expected to earn in the future if they had not been hurt.
 In maritime law, there are two related sets of calculations: lost future earnings and lost earning capacity.

 The concept of lost future earnings is used to calculate how much would have earned in salary and benefits if they had not been injured in a work-related accident.
-It’s harder to determine lost future earnings than actual lost earnings because of the amount of variables involved.
+It’s harder to determine lost future earnings than actual lost earnings because of the number of variables involved.
 In the case of the former, the amount of salary and benefits are already known.
 But figuring out what someone would have earned over time is more complex, and typically includes the following:

-- Recovery Expectations: Recovery of the injuries will be assessed thoroughly when figuring lost future earnings, including what can be realistically expected once the seaman is able to return to work.
+- Recovery Expectations: Recovery of the injuries will be assessed thoroughly when figuring out lost future earnings, including what can be realistically expected once the seaman is able to return to work.

-- Analysis of Potential Future Promotions and Pay Increases: This area covers what the seaman could have reasonably expected as far as increase in pay and/or future promotions.
+- Analysis of Potential Future Promotions and Pay Increases: This area covers what the seaman could have reasonably expected as far as an increase in pay and/or future promotions.

 - Work-Life Expectancy: This is an estimate of how long seamen would have worked if they had not been injured.
 Calculating work-life expectancy involves statistical studies regarding gender, age, race, and educational background, and how those factors determine the average work-life expectancy.